 '''

-:

 register struct device device;

-:

-if( (strncmp(device->dev_name, "rz", 2) == 0)) 1
+if( (strncmp(device->dev name, "rz", 2) == 0)) 1

 '''

-- [1] Shows that the strncmp routine takes three arguments: - The first argument specifies a pointer to a string.
-In the example, this is the device name pointed to by the dev_name field of the pointer to the device structure. - The second argument also specifies a pointer to a string.
-In the example, this is the character string rz. - The third argument specifies the number of bytes to be compared.
+- 1 Shows that the strncmp routine takes three arguments: - The first argument specifies a pointer to a string.
+In the example, this argument is the device name pointed to by the dev name field of the pointer to the device structure. - The second argument also specifies a pointer to a string.
+In the example, this argument is the character string rz. - The third argument specifies the number of bytes to be compared.
 In the example, the number of bytes to compare is 2.

-The code fragment sets up a condition statement that performs tasks based on the results of the comparison.
+The code fragment sets up a condition statement that performs tasks that are based on the results of the comparison.
 Figure 5-2 shows how strncmp compares two sample character-string values in the code fragment.
-In item 1, strncmp compares the first two characters of the device name none with the string rz and returns an integer less than the value 0 (zero).
-The reason for this is that strncmp makes a lexicographical comparison between the two strings and the string no comes before the string rz.
-In item 2, strncmp compares the first two characters of the device name rza with the string rz and returns the value 0 (zero).
-The reason for this is that strncmp makes a lexicographical comparison between the two strings and the string rz is equal to the string rz.
+In item 1, strncmp compares the first two characters of the device name none with the string rz.
+It then returns an integer less than the value 0 (zero), because strncmp makes a lexicographical comparison between the two strings and the string no comes before the string rz.
+In item 2, strncmp compares the first two characters of the device name rza with the string rz and returns the value 0 (zero), because strncmp makes a lexicographical comparison between the two strings and the string rz is equal to the string rz.